awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lookoutequipment-inferencescheduler.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `ModelName`  <a name="cfn-lookoutequipment-inferencescheduler-modelname"></a>
-The name of the ML model used for the inference scheduler\.
+The name of the machine learning model used for the inference scheduler\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`